You’re considered an International student if you are a citizen of a country other than Australia or New Zealand.

 With more than 200 industry partners, we offer you opportunities to get real-world experience through projects and placements.
 Our partners include Fujitsu Australia, SA Water, Uniting Care Wesley Adelaide and more.
 UniSA is also home to several research centres:

 All have world-renowned links and associations that provide a dynamic teaching and research base for our students.
-During your studies you will also have access to world-class facilities such as the IT Development Studio and the IT Innovation Studio.
+During your studies you will also have access to world-class facilities such as the Gaming Lab, IT Development and the IT Innovation Studios.

 The IT industry is very diverse.
 The skills employers are looking for can be very different, even between jobs with the same title.
 Well-trained professionals with broad skills are in high demand, particularly in business, defence, mining, and application and software development.